An umbrella on the ground on a rainy dayPreparing For Winter

 Laptop and mobile phone screen illustrations showing participants in an online meeting for flexible working

-Connect with other beneficiaries from your own home for a chat over a cuppa or shared interests
+Connect with other beneficiaries online for a chat over a cuppa or shared interests

 Seasonal Affective Disorder (SAD)